Pretty-SFOS/opal/README.md

 }
 ```

-10. If everything is setup correctly, you can now use Opal by importing the
+8. If everything is setup correctly, you can now use Opal by importing the
     modules.
 For the About page component you would have to write in QML:

         import Opal.About 1.0

-After the initial setup you can easily add additional modules by simply
-extracting QML sources, docs, and translations to the respective directories.
+### Qt Creator

+If auto-completion does not work, try adding `qml/modules` to the IDE's module
+search path.

+    QML_IMPORT_PATH += qml/modules

 ## Modules